01 of 13

 Tour Schedule: Hours vary.
 Check the website for this month's tours.

-Admission & Tour Cost: Free for individuals and groups up to 14 people, fee for groups of 15 or more.
+Admission & Tour Cost: Free for individuals and groups up to 14 people, a fee for groups of 15 or more.

 Parking: There is very limited street parking in the area, which is metered until 6 pm on most streets.
 There is a self-park garage at the Disney Concert Hall, accessible from 2nd Street, or Valet parking off of Hope Street.
 There are additional garages below the Music Center on the block north, off of Grand, or on the opposite side of the street.
-Most of these garages are $9-10.

 You may find additional lower cost lots within a few blocks by checking bestparking.com or using their app.
 You can also try finding an available parking meter using the Parker App.